Osehi/Foodstuff/README.md

 # Parallel API Calls Using Coroutine

-## A fully functional project wriiten in kotlin showing how to make a parrallel API call using coroutine
+## A fully functional project written in kotlin showing how to make a parrallel API call using coroutine

 This project using the clean architecture to structure the app.
 The following were done to build the app: